 Describe how the establishment and placement of the SILC ensures its independence with respect to the DSU and all other State agencies.
 Refer to the SPIL Instructions for more information about completing this section.

 The SILC in New Hampshire was and continues to be operational pursuant to the statutory provisions in Title VII of the Rehabilitation Act, as amended.
-The SILC is an independent and separate from the DSE.
+The SILC is independent and separate from the DSE.
 A written contract with the Governor's Commission on Disability (GCD) insures that the SILC is housed independently from the DSE.
 The contract also provides for the GCD's day to day supervision of the SILC Program Assistant.
 This ensures the independence and autonomy of the SILC.

 5.3 Appointment and Composition